 Dental orthotics look similar to clear retainers or even occlusal guards.
 They can be removable or semi-permanent (meaning that they are fixed to the teeth to be removed later).
 Sometimes they are even made to look like teeth when your natural teeth are too short due to teeth grinding, closing the gap between the upper and lower teeth.

-A dental orthotic, when used properly, is really the first phase in finding permanent relief from TMD and preventing further damage to your teeth.
+Since a dental orthotic, when used properly, is really the first phase in finding permanent relief from TMD and preventing further damage to your teeth.
 The orthotic is used to see if your symptoms can be alleviated.
-If so, then you would want to get the teeth into the same position that the orthotic is creating — and that is phase 2.
+The amount of time that this takes can vary depending on the individual, but can take a few months.

 The specifics of Phase 2 will depend on the individual’s needs but may include: physiologic orthodontics or full-mouth rehabilitation, a combination of both, or a semi-permanent orthotic.